 2. Active Learning:

-• Summarise: After reading, summarize key concepts in your own words to reinforce understanding.
+• Summarize: After reading, summarize key concepts in your own words to reinforce understanding.

 • Teach Someone Else: Explaining a concept to someone else helps solidify your grasp of it.

-• Mind Maps and Diagrams: Visual aids can help you organise and remember complex ideas.
+• Mind Maps and Diagrams: Visual aids can help you organize and remember complex ideas.

 3. Practice Retrieval: